VoxDroid/KemonoDownloader/README.md

 ### Risks and Limitations

-- **Legal Risks**: Downloading content from Kemono.cr may violate copyright laws or the terms of service of the original platforms.
+- **Legal Risks**: Downloading content from Kemono.cr and Coomer.st may violate copyright laws or the terms of service of the original platforms.
 Users assume all legal risks associated with using this tool.
-- **Dependency on Kemono.cr**: KemonoDownloader relies on Kemono.cr, which has a history of inconsistent updates and downtime.
-If Kemono.cr becomes unavailable, this tool will lose its functionality.
+- **Dependency on Kemono.cr and Coomer.st**: KemonoDownloader relies on Kemono.cr and Coomer.st, which have a history of inconsistent updates and downtime.
+If these sites become unavailable, this tool will lose its functionality.
-- **Rate Limits and Errors**: Kemono.cr may impose rate limits or other restrictions that affect download performance.
-The maintainers cannot guarantee uninterrupted access to Kemono.su’s content.
+- **Rate Limits and Errors**: Kemono.cr and Coomer.st may impose rate limits or other restrictions that affect download performance.
+The maintainers cannot guarantee uninterrupted access to these sites' content.

 ## Community Standards